 Property Description Name In the Name box, type the name of the field.
 This is the name used to define the field for various configuration purposes and is not the name that appears in the UI (user interface).
-If you are defining a customized field, the name should be in the format [a-zA-Z][a-zA-Z-] .
+If you are defining a customized field, the name should be unique and in the format [a-zA-Z][a-zA-Z0-9-].
+The name is not case sensitive.
 Note that when you define a customized field (except for fields of type Long Text), a new column is added to the Change Control Management database for this field.
 Data for Long Text fields is stored in a different table.
 Note: Once a new field has been saved, the name cannot be modified.
 Description In the Description box, type a short description of the field to remind administrators about the usage of this field.
 This description does not appear anywhere in the UI (user interface). Туре From the Type list, select the field's value type.
-The following types can be used: • Text.
-The request field's value is a simple text string up to 64 characters. • Long Text.
+The following types can be used: ➤ Short Text.
+The request field's value is a simple text string up to 64 characters. ➤ Long Text.
 The request field's value is a simple text string with an unlimited number of characters.
-Note that fields of this type cannot be displayed in Grid view and you cannot sort or filter according to this field. • Boolean.
-The request field's value is boolean (true/false; yes/no; 1/0).
-Date.
+Note that fields of this type cannot be displayed in Grid view and you cannot sort or filter according to this field. ➤ Boolean.
+The request field's value is boolean (true/false; yes/no; 1/0). ➤ Date.
 The request field's value is a date.
-Numeric.
+Note that you cannot filter according to fields of this type. ➤ Numeric.
 The request field's value is a numeric string.